igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 ![](img/icon_genome_dropdown.png){width=300}

-Options for changing loading a genome not yet on the selection list are described below and include(1) selecting a predefined genome from the "hosted genome" list, (2) loading a custom genome `json` or sequence file, and (3) loading UCSC track hub.
-These options are available under the *Genomes* menu.
+Options for changing loading a genome not yet on the selection list are described below and include selecting a predefined genome from the "hosted genome" list, or loading a custom genome `json` or sequence file.

 !!! note " "
     When you switch to a different reference genome, IGV will clear the current session.